 If you’re looking for a great activity while in Havana, consider taking a salsa class!
 Salsa classes in Havana are a fantastic way to learn about and master this important part of Cuban culture.
 With everything from beginners classes to workshops for advanced masters, dance schools in Havana make it easy to improve your skills.

 Civitatis has excellent salsa classes I recommend for travelers on a quick Havana itinerary.
 If you’ll end up spending a bit more time in Havana and want to get a little better at salsa (or bachata, rumba, or countless other dance styles!), look into options for a series of classes at the much-loved Salsabor dance school.

 34. See Havana Harbor by Boat

-Most cruise ships have paused visiting Cuba due to changing U.S. legislation, but that doesn’t mean you can’t enjoy Havana Harbor by boat!
-Take the Lanchita de Regla – a ferry from one side of the harbor to the other – for just a few pesos and get a view of Havana on the water.

-Ferries take you across the bay to just below the Cristo de la Habana statue (called the Casa Blanca dock) or to Regla, another neighborhood across Havana’s bay.
-Taking in the view from below the statue is one of my favorite things to do in Havana, and taking the Lanchita de Regla is my favorite way to get there.

-[No. 10] If you’re looking for a great activity while in Havana, consider taking a salsa class!
-Salsa classes in Havana are a fantastic way to learn about and master this important part of Cuban culture.
-With everything from beginners classes to workshops for advanced masters, dance schools in Havana make it easy to improve your skills.

-Civitatis has excellent salsa classes I recommend for travelers on a quick Havana itinerary.
-If you’ll end up spending a bit more time in Havana and want to get a little better at salsa (or bachata, rumba, or countless other dance styles!), look into options for a series of classes at the much-loved Salsabor dance school.

-34. See Havana Harbor by Boat

-Most cruise ships have paused visiting Cuba due to changing U.S. legislation, but that doesn’t mean you can’t enjoy Havana Harbor by boat!
+Most cruise ships have paused visiting Cuba due to changing U.S. legislation, but that doesn’t mean you can’t enjoy the Havana harbor by boat!
 Take the Lanchita de Regla – a ferry from one side of the harbor to the other – for just a few pesos and get a view of Havana on the water.

 Ferries take you across the bay to just below the Cristo de la Habana statue (called the Casa Blanca dock) or to Regla, another neighborhood across Havana’s bay.
 Taking in the view from below the statue is one of my favorite things to do in Havana, and taking the Lanchita de Regla is my favorite way to get there.